igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 round trip period; the other ones will carry the spin bit, while the delay bit will be set to 0.

-The server initialized the delay bit to 0 at the beginning of the connection, and its only only task during the connection is described in
+The server initializes the delay bit to 0 at the beginning of the connection, and its only task during the connection is described in {{reflection-phase}}.
-{{reflection-phase}}.

 In absence of network impairments, the delay sample should bounce between client and server continuously, for the entire duration of the connection.
 That is